DEVOTIONALS

 ACTION:

-When is the last time you offered to help someone. even though you
+When was the last time you offered to help someone, even when you

-knew if they asked you, it would require you to make a sacrifice and
+knew if they asked for your help, you would have to make a sacrifice

-be inconvenienced?
-Some will give ‘lip service’ to helping others, but
+and be inconvenienced?
+Some people will give ‘lip service’ to helping

-are really secretly hoping they will not be asked to help.
+others, but are secretly hoping they will not be asked to help.

 As Christians, when we offer to help, we should assume the person

-will need our help.
-With that mindset, we have already planned to
+will need and ask for our help.
+With that mindset, we have already

-make whatever sacrifice we need to make.
-Christians should embrace
+planned to make whatever sacrifice we need to make.
+Christians

 One effective way of helping others without expecting praise from